 So, the beauty of the sit and go is that there is no start time, sure, but there is also the fact that these types of tournaments have been analyzed like no other.
 While it’s easy to say how to play a large tournament well, poker strategists have come up with guides on how to conquer various sit and gos and, perhaps more importantly, how to maximize your profits on them.
 The fact that people can make a living out of playing sit and gos sums up how lucrative they can be, as long as you know what you’re doing to maximize your chances.

-So, if you’re bored of waiting around for tournaments to start, you think you’re good enough to cash in a small field of poker players, then check out the sit and gos over at Carbon Poker, where sit and gos start up every minute and where you’ll be spoilt for choice in terms of buy-ins and field sizes.
+So, if you’re bored of waiting around for tournaments to start, you think you’re good enough to cash in a small field of poker players, then check out the sit and gos over at Pokerstars, where sit and gos start up every minute and where you’ll be spoilt for choice in terms of buy-ins and field sizes.

 Additional S&G Poker Tournament Questions: